 Let’s look at two cases studies that show the benefits of upper cervical chiropractic care for both lower back pain in general as well as sciatica in particular.

-Case Study: Lower Back Pain Due to Scoliosis Help by Upper Cervical Care
+Case Study: Back Pain Due to Scoliosis Helped by Upper Cervical Care

 The case study involved a 15-year-old female patient with a history of scoliosis and lumbar (lower back) pain.
 Using the Cobb scale, the girl’s scoliosis was measured at 44 degrees.
 The patient also suffered from vertigo, which is a false sensation of movement (i.e. the room spinning suddenly).

 Diagnostic imaging revealed that the girl did indeed suffer from an upper cervical misalignment.
 The patient visited an upper cervical chiropractor 35 times over the course of 4 years and 2 months.
-However, she was only adjusted the 5 times that her atlas (C1) was out of alignment when examined, so adjustments averaged once every 10 months or so.
+However, she was only adjusted the 5 times that her atlas (C1) was out of alignment when examined.
+Her adjustments averaged once every 10 months or so.

 Further x-rays showed a correction of the atlas misalignment.
 Lower back pain and vertigo were both completely gone.
 Doctors had previously recommended surgery to correct the severe scoliosis, but by 5 months into care, the scoliosis had been reduced to 32 degrees on the Cobb scale.
 By the completion of the study, the degree of scoliosis had further been reduced to 25-degrees and surgery was no longer recommended.